 Your tuk-tuk driver will instruct you on how to get around Angkor Wat temples.
 He will drop you by one side of the temple and pick you up on the other side, or maybe even in another ruin further down on the park.
 So keep in mind his name, his face and tuk-tuk plate. 😉

 On the second day you will explore the temples around Angkor Wat and Angkor Thom, the tour companies call it as the big circle tour.
-The driver will take you to Ta Prohm, some temples that are under restoration, and other that seems to be forgotten in time.
-During the second day, the driver´s knowledge is essential.
+The driver will take you to Ta Prohm, some temples that are under restoration, and others that seem to be forgotten in time.
+During the second day, the driver’s knowledge is essential.
 The secret to avoid the crowd is to ask him to start the big circle tour in the opposite direction! 😉

 The best way to visit the complex is to start the big circle ride towards Banteay Kdei, opposite to Angkor Thom, where everybody goes after the Angkor Wat Sunrise.
 Doing this you will start your adventure in empty temples, and when you arrive at the famous Ta Prohm [by mid afternoon] it will be less crowded and you will be able to snap that awesome photo.